 Rudolf Dassler together with his brother Adolf founded the company until the two brothers decided to go on separate ways with their business.
 Rudolf decided to build his own shoe company which he initially named Ruda in 1948, but eventually changed to Puma Schuhfabrik Rudolf Dassler or simply Puma.

-The Puma brand, after establishing its credibility as a football shoemaker, needed a logo to further its aims of being recognized.
+The Puma brand, after establishing its credibility as a soccer shoemaker, needed a logo to further its aims of being recognized.
 Dassler introduced a sans-serif Puma typeface with a picture logo in 1957.
 The following year the second brand logo now included a Formstrip which initially was intended to stabilize the foot inside the shoe and later on would be the typical trademark one would see in Puma shoes.

 Some 10 years later, in 1967, Nuremberg cartoonist Lutz Backes would, later on, create the logo of the jumping cat that is now among the most recognized brands in the world.

 Fast forward several decades later, Puma established itself as among the most recognized brands in the world creating sports shoes for the world’s top athletes.
-However, the brand also shifted into more fashionable shoes as it crosses over as a lifestyle shoe manufacturer.
+However, the brand also shifted into more fashionable Puma shoes as it crosses over as a lifestyle shoe manufacturer.

 Back to the days when the running lifestyle started to become a craze, with jogger and sweatpants to complete the look, the Puma Whirlwind Classic was released by Puma in 1980.
 Puma had actually been making similar designs of this sneaker together with its fierce rival Adidas since the 1970s, starting with the German Army Trainers that both companies have been supplying to the army.